-The Resource Protection, Preparedness, Response and Recovery Team and the Regional Offices work with multiple federal, state and local agencies and other organizations to improve preparedness, protection and recovery of Interior’s lands and resources, and the Nation’s natural and cultural resource and historic property interests for both emergency and longterm responses.
+The Environmental Response and Recovery Team and the Regional Offices work with multiple federal, state and local agencies and other organizations to improve preparedness, protection and recovery of Interior’s lands and resources, and the Nation’s natural and cultural resource and historic property interests for both emergency and longterm responses.

 Safeguard both Interior’s and the Nation’s natural and cultural resources and historic properties during disasters and emergencies.
-OEPC makes DOI's emergency preparedness and response processes more efficient and effective through inter-bureau/interagency collaboration.
+OEPC leads DOI's environmental preparedness and response processes to be more efficient and effective through inter-bureau/interagency collaboration.
 Two principal responsibilities are to serve as the: